Sandwich ELISA Protocol

 2.1.2 Indirect

 - The indirect ELISA method involves a two-step detection method, where the antigen is immobilized onto the ELISA plate and labeled with an unlabeled primary antibody which binds the specific antigen.
-Secondly, an enzyme conjugated secondary antibody directed against the host species of the primary antibody is applied.
+Then an enzyme conjugated secondary antibody directed against the host species of the primary antibody is applied.

 - The indirect ELISA method has a higher sensitivity compared to direct methods due to the use of more than one labeled secondary antibody that can bind the primary antibody.
 It also provides greater flexibility as different primary antibodies can be used with a single labeled secondary antibody.
 Disadvantages of indirect ELISAs include the possibility of cross-reactivity of secondary antibody to the adsorbed antigen which may increase background noise.
 Indirect ELISAs also require longer protocols due to the additional incubation time of the secondary antibody required.